newchuyalong/libgdx-learning/jnigen.md

 }
 ```

 The `@off` comment turns off the Eclipse source formatter for the rest of the file.
 This prevents it from ruining the formatting of our native code in the comments.
+This feature has to be turned "on" in Eclipse preferences: Java > Code Style > Formatter.
+Click on "Edit" button, "Off/On Tags", check off "Enable Off/On tags".

 Next, a native method is defined.
 Normally for JNI you would need to run [javah](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/javah.html) to generate stub source files which you would edit and need to keep up to date with the Java source.
 With jnigen, you just use a multi-line comment immediately after the native method which contains your native code.
 The parameters for the native method are available to your native code.